Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 *Sitemap: http://www.example.com/sitemap.xml*

 Based on these recommendations, metadata generated using the CDIF content and serialization can be found and harvested by agents using standard off the shelf web technology.
+Note that at step (5) in the flow, Signposting links (see [Appendix 3](#appendix-3)) could be inserted into landing pages (if they exist), or HTTP response headers if web site administrators allow.
+This can provide additional values for clients implementing signposting.

 # Definitions: